 - Convert inspirations into guest stays by using Instagram “action buttons”

 - Partner with influencers to market your hotel, ask them to promote your unique features including your loyalty program

 Influencers call social media their home, they have helped move the needle.
 Nurturing relationship with them has served many benefits to a hotel.
-Influencers document their travels or hotel experiences and show case their unique perspective to entice their followers.
-They lead, educate and attract an audience who thrive on their recommendations.
+Influencers document their travels or hotel experiences and showcase their unique perspective to entice their followers.
+They lead, educate, and attract an audience who thrive on their recommendations.
 To win at Influencer marketing authenticity matters the most.

-For example, @chiaraferragni with 15.6 Million followers is an Instagram influencer who travels the world to shoot for the most famous brands including hotels and would post pictures and stories on Instagram to drive incredible engagement.
+For example, @chiaraferragni with 15.6 Million followers is an Instagram influencer who travels the world to shoot for the most famous brands including hotels, and would post pictures and stories on Instagram to drive incredible engagement.
 Gartner L2’s report on influencers highlights 82% of luxury hotel brands work with influencers.
-Instagram with its photo and video friendly features offers opportunity to tie up with reputed Influencers and display aspects of your service and experience which are unique to your hotel, influencers are partners which extend the reach of your hotel to an untapped audience.
+Instagram with its photo and video-friendly features offers an opportunity to tie up with reputed Influencers and display aspects of your service and experience which are unique to your hotel, influencers are partners which extend the reach of your hotel to an untapped audience.
 Instagram has turned into a viable channel for hotels, by making the most of Instagram you can extend your reach inside the Facebook ecosystem.
 Hotels work with influencers in multiple different ways; they would nurture local influencers to promote their in-market experiences or tie up with influencers from their target market to attract new audiences.